Skip to footer content

 Dim sheet As WorkSheet = workbook.DefaultWorkSheet

-' Define the range object to read from
+' Define the cell range to extract

 Dim dataRange As IronXL.Range = sheet.GetRange("A1:D5")